gmolpro graphical user interface

 It requires

 2. a licence token which is valid for molpro and gmolpro.
 It may be installed in $HOME/.molpro/token .
-Alternatively (useful for group licences) on Linux, it may be installed in /usr/share/gmolpro/molpro/lib/.token (if gmolpro is installed in the default place /usr/bin/gmolpro), and on Mac in /Applications/gmolpro.app/Contents/Resources/molpro/lib/.token (if the gmolpro app is installed in the default place /Applications/gmolpro.app )
+Alternatively (useful for group licences) on Linux, it may be installed in /usr/share/gmolpro/molpro/lib/.token (if gmolpro is installed in the default place /usr/bin/gmolpro), and on Mac in /Applications/gmolpro.app/Contents/Resources/molpro/lib/.token (the gmolpro app should always be installed in the default place /Applications/gmolpro.app )

 gmolpro release versus recommended Molpro version